socomsystems/documentation/developer_manual/app/view/js.rst

 Generating URLs
 ---------------

-To send requests to Nextcloud the base URL where Nextcloud is currently running is needed.
+To send requests to cyfrSpaces the base URL where cyfrSpaces is currently running is needed.
 To get the base URL use:

 .. code-block:: js